Graduate School of Professional Pyschology Graduate Writing Support

 Our Graduate Writing Assistant (GWA) will consult on a one-to-one basis with you by providing student support and confidence building related to writing ability, learning to find your own voice and to interpret assignments, apply rubric evaluation tools, and self-reflect upon overall writing within the context of coursework, banded dissertation and broader graduate studies.
 The GWA will help develop additional supports for graduate students within SSW and GSPP in consultation with faculty as needed.
 The GWA will not edit or write papers for you.

-Making an appointment guarantees that you'll have an hour with the writing assistant.
+Making an appointment guarantees that you will have one hour with the graduate writing assistant (GWA).
 We offer three different appointment types: face-to-face, eTutoring, and online.
 See the sections below for more information.

 Please read the FAQs below to prepare for your appointment.
 Productive sessions are often those in which students arrive on time with their materials organized and goals thought out.

 Following the University’s health safety response to the COVID-19 situation, all face-to-face appointments are now offered online.
 Please book an online or eTutoring session.
 Times remain the same